Frojd/wagtail-geo-widget/docs/integrating-with-geodjango.md

 # Integrating with GeoDjango

-First make sure you have [GeoDjango](https://docs.djangoproject.com/en/1.10/ref/contrib/gis/) correctly setup and a PointField field defined in your model, then add a GoogleMapsPanel among your content_panels.
+First make sure you have [GeoDjango](https://docs.djangoproject.com/en/1.10/ref/contrib/gis/) correctly setup and a `PointField` field defined in your model, then add a `GoogleMapsPanel` among your `content_panels`.

 ```python
 from django.contrib.gis.db import models